 \subsection{Global Spatial Robustness: Rotation-Translation Attacks}

 The original Rotation-Translation attack~\cite{engstrom2017rotation,engstrom2019exploring} applies parametric equation constraints on 2D coordinates, thus capturing the global spatial information:

-To design a generic spatial transformation matrix that can simultaneously consider rotation, translation, cropping and scaling, we re-parameterize the transform matrix as a generic 6-dimensional affine transformation one, inspired by Spatial Transformer Networks~\cite{jaderberg2015spatial}:
+To design a generic spatial transformation matrix that can simultaneously consider rotation, translation, cropping, and scaling, we re-parameterize the transform matrix as a generic 6-dimensional affine transformation one, inspired by Spatial Transformer Networks~\cite{jaderberg2015spatial}:

-where we denote $A_{w_{RT}}$ as the generic 6-dimensional affine transformation matrix, in which each entry of $w_{RT}$ indicates the increment on different spatial aspects.
-For example, $(w_{RT}^{13},w_{RT}^{23})$ determines the translation.
-Finally, the optimization form of the resulting generic and differentiable RT-based attack bounded by $\epsilon_{RT}$-ball is exhibited as:
+where we denote $A_{w_{RT}}$ as the generic 6-dimensional affine transformation matrix, in which each entry of $w_{RT}$ indicates the increment in different spatial aspects.
+For example, $(w_{RT}^{13},w_{RT}^{23})$ determines translation.
+Finally, the optimization form of the resulting generic and differentiable RT-based attack bounded by $\epsilon_{RT}$-ball is expressed as: